 - Whether you agree with the facts outlined on the police fact sheet;

-- Whether there is enough evidence for the Prosecution to prove the essential elements of your offence beyond reasonable doubt;
+- Whether there is enough evidence for the Prosecution to prove the essential elements of your offence beyond a reasonable doubt;

 - Any defences available;

-- Whether it is possible to negotiate the charges with police, (for example, sometimes the evidence may support a less serious charge and your lawyer may be able to negotiate the charge down the lessor charge);
+- Whether it is possible to negotiate the charges with the police, (for example, sometimes the evidence may support a less serious charge and your lawyer may be able to negotiate the charge down the lessor charge);

 - The penalty that is likely to be imposed (taking into account any mitigating factors and the fact that a 25% reduction of penalty is usually awarded for early guilty pleas).